happybeing/p2p-git-portal-wasi/README.md

 * [Rust](https://www.rust-lang.org/tools/install)
 * [Rustup](https://rustup.rs/)

-### Compiling on Windows and other Platforms
-As suggested on the Rust install page, a compiler such as the one included with Windows Visual Studio may be required.
-For Windows, Visual Studio Build Tools 2019 requires a Windows SDK for your platform via [Visual Studio Installer](https://visualstudio.microsoft.com/downloads/).
-Choose Modify, C++ Build Tools, then add the Windows SDK.
-A console compiler such as [MingW](http://mingw-w64.org/doku.php/download)'s GCC (GNU Compiler Collection) supports most other platforms.
-Alternative IDEs for writing Rust such as [Atom](https://atom.io/) which have [Rust support](https://atom.io/packages/ide-rust) are available.

 ### WebAssembly (Wasm)
 As well as NodeJS and Rust you need the Rust `wasm32-wasi` target:
 ```bash